Super Bowl Betting Odds

 On the odds front, let’s say that the moneyline looks like our initial example

-Now let’s say that more action comes in on the Bengals over the Rams.
+Now let’s say that more action comes in on the Chiefs over the Eagles.
 The sportsbook may respond by making the range of odds that much tighter.

 On spreads and totals, the same thing happens.
-If Los Angeles opens up as a 4.5-point favorite and a lot of folks go with the Rams minus the points, the spread could rise to 5 points or higher.
+If Philadelphia opens up as a 4.5-point favorite and a lot of folks go with the Eagles minus the points, the spread could rise to 5 points or higher.
 If the vast majority of bettors wager on the over or under, then the posted total for the game could shift.

 The odds attached to both the spread and total will adjust based on market action even if the released numbers don’t move, so keep that in mind.
 Also, always remember to shop around to find the best prices.